 - OR call 320.679.6417 or 320.674.0041 to schedule an appointment by phone.
 Calls are answered Monday–Friday from 8am–4:30pm until the clinic is full.

 - Arrive and check-in at the Welia Center (formerly the Community Wellness Center), located at 200 N 9th St, Mora, no earlier than 15 minutes before your appointment.
 This will help ensure social distancing.
 Remember, masks are required.

 - The Welia Center is located behind the elementary school, in the northwest corner past the tennis courts, and has its own entrance.
 Please follow the signs and do not park in the elementary school parking lot.

 - Bring a current ID as proof of eligibility.

 3. Get your shot!

-- You’ll review safety information with a nurse, including a fact sheet from Pfizer then sign the vaccination agreement before getting your shot.
+- You’ll review safety information with a nurse, including a fact sheet from Pfizer or Johnson & Johnson, depending upon the specific doses allocated, then sign the vaccination agreement before getting your shot.